makeevolution/notes/git/git.md

 # Git

+- Multiple .gitignore files for different branches.
+There's a trick to have multiple gitignores for different branches: https://gist.github.com/wizioo/c89847c7894ede628071 or https://gist.github.com/Tealk/13ec8effe72f45f45165143cc64a3048.
+This is useful if you have a development branch which has files that you dont want production to track when development is merged to production.
+It uses post-checkout hook functionality of Git.
+The disadvantage is that all branches will include an extra .gitignore.production file, maybe undesired non-cleanliness.

 - Best practice for good workflow: fork upstream to create origin/master and local master.
 Then create branches for each feature you are working on. https://www.youtube.com/watch?v=deEYHVpE1c8.
 Procedure is:

   git fork the real repository (i.e. the upstream), by going to the real git repo on github and press "fork"